The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

 Those configurations which evaluate at $q\in L$ are the intersection points $C_{\Psi(x)}\cap l$, where $l=\{\gamma_t(q)\}_{t\in S^1}$ is the orbit of $q$.
 By perturbing $\gamma_t$ and $f$, the intersections can be easily made transverse, and we get:

-Recall this is the count of the part of confugurations on Figure~\ref{fig:loop_count} which end up at $q$.
-Finally, the count of the rightmost flowlines (emerging from $q$) plus the right disks on Figure~\ref{fig:loop_count} equals $1_L\in CF^0(L,L)$.
-Indeed, the unstable manifold of the minimum $q$ is the whole manifold $L$ (minus a codimension 2 subset), so the count is the same as the count the rightmost disks only, and the latter by definition produces $1_L$.
+Recall this is the count of the part of confugurations in Figure~\ref{fig:loop_count} which end up at $q$.
+Finally, the count of the rightmost flowlines (emerging from $q$) plus the right disks in Figure~\ref{fig:loop_count} equals $1_L\in CF^0(L,L)$.
+Indeed, the $g$-unstable manifold of the minimum $q$ is the whole manifold $L$ (minus a codimension 2 subset), so the count is the same as the count of the rightmost disks only, and the latter by definition produces $1_L$.

-Putting everything together, we get the statement of Proposition~\ref{prop:compute_CO_1}.
-One last thing is to argue that the moduli space we computed on Figure~\ref{fig:loop_count} is regular.
-According to \cite{She13}, regularity of moduli spaces consisting of pseudo-holomorphic disks and flowlines is equivalent to the regularity of the separate disks and flowlines not constrained to satisfy the incidence conditions, plus transversality of the evaluation maps which account for the incidence conditions.
-As constant disks are known to be regular and we have observed that the evaluation map controlling incidence with the constant disk is transverse, the moduli space is indeed regular.
-The proof of Proposition~\ref{prop:compute_CO_1} is complete. \end{proof}
+Putting everything together and noting that $\epsilon=\epsilon(l)$ by Remark~\ref{rem:signs_contract} (since the total boundary in Figure~\ref{fig:loop_count} is contractible, for a small Hamiltonian perturbation), we get the statement of Proposition~\ref{prop:compute_CO_1}.
+One last thing is to argue that the moduli spaces we have been using were regular.

+According to \cite{She13}, the regularity of moduli spaces of pearly trajectories consisting of pseudo-holomorphic disks and flowlines is equivalent to the regularity of the separate disks and flowlines not constrained to satisfy the incidence conditions, plus the transversality of the evaluation maps which account for the incidence conditions.

+The non-constant disks in the proof carry the pseudo-holomorphic equation with a Hamiltonian perturbation which makes them regular.
+The constant disks are known to be regular on their own; and it is easy to see that for generic $f$, $g$, the flowlines are transverse to the evaluation maps for all appearing configurations. \end{proof}